 The body on the floor was not in a pretty state.
 It looked as though… well, maybe best not to go there.
 There was blood all over the place.

 It was murder, definitely.
 The Crimson Plague was not quite this bad, though it was certainly a sickening sight.
-Besides, very few plague victims had time to wreck havoc in their own house quite this badly before they went down.
+Besides, very few plague victims had time to wreck havoc in their own house before they went down, tipping over furniture and tearing paintings to shreds.
 Bruce turned to the police officer standing by.

 “Remind me why I was called here,” he said, impatiently, “I have hospitals filled with Plague victims suffering from a disease I cannot treat but that everyone seems to think I can, I am standing on the brink of a disaster.
 It is also, may I remind you, only my third week as Head of the Department for Occult Investigations.
 If, sir, you have any good evidence linking this attack to the Supernatural I would be delighted to hear it.
 Otherwise I’ll be leaving.”